SeRyKii/rks-mat/README.md

 To deploy the project to Fly.io, follow the ~[Fly.io Documentation](https://fly.io/docs/)~.

+## Contributions

+It's a private website so im not accepting any contributions as of right now, but you are free to fork it and do with it what you want.

 ## License

 This project is licensed under the MIT License.